maxg/constellation/README.md

 In `extension`, run `npm install`.

 Editing the `constellation` folder in VS Code, run the *Launch extension* target to start an extension development VS Code with Constellation.

-If necessary, adjust the workspace path in `.vscode/launch.json` and create that directory (or `.code-workspace` file) before launching.
+- Before launching, create directory `run-constellation-dev` adjacent to `constellation`, or adjust the workspace path in `.vscode/launch.json` and create that directory (or `.code-workspace` file) before launching.

 To connect to the development server: